19hours/sg-statutes/Acts/Dental Registration Act.md

 (a) provide for the duties of the Registrar;

-(b) regulate the registration of dentists ;
+(b) regulate the registration of dentists and oral health therapists;

-(c) provide for the form of the register and the mode in which it shall be kept;
+(c) provide for the form of the appropriate register and the mode in which it shall be kept;

 (d) regulate the grant of practising certificates;

 (e) regulate the procedure of any committee appointed by the Council or the President under this Act and the conduct of any proceedings of such committee;

-(f) regulate the professional practice, etiquette, conduct and discipline of registered dentists ;
+(f) regulate the professional practice, etiquette, conduct and discipline of registered dentists and registered oral health therapists;

+(fa) define the scope of practice of registered oral health therapists;

+[22/2007 wef 01/01/2008]

-(g) regulate the removal and restoration of names in the register ;
+(g) regulate the removal and restoration of names in the appropriate register;

 (h) prescribe the forms necessary for the administration of this Act;